katjabercic/mathdb/About.md

-# The MathDB Catalogue 2.0
+# The MathDB Catalog 2.0

 ## History